 Shares of closed-end investment companies frequently trade at a discount from NAV per common share.
 Since our inception, our common stock has at times traded above NAV, and at times below NAV per share.
-Subsequent to September 30, 2014, our common stock has traded at discounts of up to 13.8% of our NAV per share, which was \$9.51 as of September 30, 2014.
+Subsequent to September 30, 2014, our common stock has traded at discounts of up to 18.6% of our NAV per share, which was \$9.51 as of September 30, 2014.
 This characteristic of shares of closed-end investment companies is separate and distinct from the risk that our NAV per share will decline.
 As with any stock, the price of our shares will fluctuate with market conditions and other factors.
 If shares are sold, the price received may be more or less than the original investment.
 Whether investors will realize gains or losses upon the sale of our shares will not depend directly upon our NAV, but will depend upon the market price of the shares at the time of sale.
 Since the market price of our shares will be affected by such factors as the relative demand for and supply of the shares in the market, general market and economic conditions and other factors beyond our control, we cannot predict whether the shares will trade at, below or above our NAV.
 Under the 1940 Act, we are generally not able to issue additional shares of our common stock at a price below NAV per share to purchasers other than our existing stockholders through a rights offering without first obtaining the approval of our common stockholders and our independent directors.
-Additionally, at times when our common stock may trade below NAV, we will be such stock, making it unlikely that we would determine to issue additional shares in such circumstances.
+Additionally, at times when our common stock is trading below its NAV per share, our dividend yield may exceed the weighted average returns that we would expect to realize on new investments that would be made with the proceeds from the sale of such stock, making it unlikely that we would determine to issue additional shares in such circumstances.
 Thus, for as long as our common stock may trade below NAV, we will be subject to significant constraints on our ability to raise capital through the issuance of common stock.
-Additionally, an extended period of time in which we are unable to raise capital may restrict our ability to grow and adversely impact our ability to increase or maintain our distributions.
+Additionally, an extended period of time in which we are unab